 In another case, one RU could not perform the tests.

 The data provided for the tensile campaign have been discussed during a VC meeting set on 30/09/2016.
 Unfortunately, no representative from the UPM RU could attend the meeting (despite this RU had participated to the campaign and provided the data in due time).
-In the discussion, it emerged that most of the data are compatible in terms of estimated parameters (Young modules, UTS etc.) with one notable exceptionA A.
+In the discussion, it emerged that most of the data are compatible in terms of estimated parameters (Young modules, UTS etc.) with the exception of UPM where the results were significantly different from other RU and out of anticipates specifications (see Appendix A for details) .

 Round Robin Fracture Toughness campaign